CMTA/CMTAT/README.md

 at <a href="mailto:admin@cmta.ch">admin@cmta.ch</a>.

-##aFunctionality
+## Functionality

-CMTAT supports the following core features:
+The CMTAT supports the following core features:

 * Basic mint, burn, and transfer operations
 * Forced transfer by the issuer